2 Day Porto Itinerary: Everything To Do In 48 Hours

 Morning: Miradouro das Fontainhas (2 hours)

-This was the most breathtaking miradouro I visited in all of Portugal.
+This was the best miradouro I visited in all of Portugal.
 You can see 4 of Porto’s 6 bridges (Ponte Luís I, Ponte do Infante, Ponte Maria Pia and Ponte de São João) along with the Douro, Vila Nova de Gaia and some of the city of Porto.
 The area has benches, making it a perfect ace to visit with a morning pasteis nata and coffee.

-The miradouro is located on a steep slope called Rua da Corticeira, years also local ladies would carry bales of carqueja up this hill, thankfully for you, a pasteis de nata is much lighter to carry.
-After wards the path along the Douro is beautiful.
-Although this is a bit outside the histoicr centnre of Porto it is more than with the slight effort to get here.
+The miradouro is located on a steep slope called Rua da Corticeira, years also local ladies would carry bales of carqueja (herb commonly used for medicine) up this hill, thankfully for you, a pasteis de nata is much lighter to carry.
+After wards the path along the Douro is beautiful where you can watch boats and local fishermen.

 Lunch (1 hour)